bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 Bit is an extensible framework developed based on best practices.
 We've extensively used dependency injection in our code base and you can customize default behaviors and conventions based on your requirements.

-In following samples, you can find out how to customize web api in bit, but feel free to [drops us an issue in github](https://github.com/bit-foundation/bit-framework/issues), ask a question on [stackoverflow.com](http://stackoverflow.com/questions/tagged/bit-framework) or use comments below if you can't find what you want in these samples.
+In following samples, you can find out how to customize web api in bit, but feel free to [drops us an issue in github](https://github.com/bit-foundation/bit-framework/issues), ask a question on [stackoverflow.com](http://stackoverflow.com/questions/tagged/bit-framework) or use disqus comments below if you can't find what you want in these samples.

-Note that security samples can be found under [Bit Identity Server](/bit-identity-server.md) (Read them later)

 ### Web API - Swagger (Open-API) configuration sample